nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `deleteTagType TAG_TYPE`

-Examples: `deleteTagType GPA`

-- Deletes the `GPA` tag type.
+Example: `deleteTagType GPA` deletes the `GPA` tag type.

-## Modifying contacts in CLInkedIn
+## Modifying entries in CLInkedIn

-The following functions deal with modifying the information about the contacts saved in CLInkedIn.
+The following functions deal with modifying the information about the candidates saved in CLInkedIn.

-### Editing a person : `edit`
+### Editing a candidate : `edit`

-Edits an existing person in the address book.
+Edits an existing candidate in the address book.

 Format: `edit INDEX [n/NEW_NAME] [p/NEW_PHONE] [e/NEW_EMAIL] [a/NEW_ADDRESS] [s/NEW_STATUS] [st/OLD_SKILL_TAG-NEW_SKILL_TAG] [dt/OLD_DEGREE_TAG-NEW_DEGREE_TAG] [jtt/OLD_JOB_TYPE_TAG-NEW_JOB_TYPE_TAG] [<custom_tag_prefix>/OLD_TAG-NEW_TAG] [note/NEW_NOTE] [rate/NEW_RATING] [l/NEW_LINK]…​`